data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

 Trade Up: Why the Future Belongs to Skilled Trades and How Career Education is Transforming the Workforce

-The four-year college degree has long been the preferred path for generations of Americans who saw it as the most direct way to climb the economic ladder.
-But today, record numbers of college graduates are unable to find jobs and feel as though that ladder has been pulled out from under them.
-At the same time, many employers struggle to find qualified workers in high-demand fields like construction, healthcare, technology, and other skilled trades.
-The result is a widening skills gap that threatens America’s competitiveness and leaves both graduates and employers frustrated and stuck.
-Beyond that, bachelor’s degrees often fail to deliver the job readiness students expect, as many graduates enter the workforce burdened by staggering student debt and unprepared for the roles most in demand.
-For a growing number of students, the traditional college pathway has become less a gateway to opportunity than a costly detour away from true labor market needs.
-It’s no wonder families across the country are asking a once-unthinkable question: Is college worth it?
+For generations, a four-year college degree has been viewed as the preferred path for Americans seeking to ascend the economic ladder.
+However, today, record numbers of college graduates find themselves unable to secure employment, feeling as if that ladder has been pulled from beneath them.
+Simultaneously, many employers are struggling to locate qualified workers in high-demand fields such as construction, manufacturing, healthcare, technology, and other skilled trades, contributing to a widening skills gap that jeopardizes America’s competitiveness while leaving both graduates and employers feeling frustrated.
+Moreover, bachelor’s degrees frequently do not equip students with the job readiness they expect, as many graduates enter the workforce encumbered by significant student debt and unprepared for the roles that are most in demand.
+For an increasing number of students, the traditional college pathway has become less a gateway to opportunity and more a costly detour from the actual needs of the labor market.
+It's no surprise that families nationwide are now contemplating a once-unthinkable question: Is college worth it?
+In this book, career education leaders Jason Altmire and Riley Burr directly address this paradox.
+By utilizing data, workforce trends, and their real-world experiences, they argue that trade schools and career-focused education are crucial for bridging the skills gap.
+By highlighting the emergence of the 'Toolbelt Generation,' the authors provide a hopeful, solutions-oriented roadmap for students, educators, and employers who are eager to rethink how America prepares its workforce for the jobs of tomorrow.

 What Others Are Saying

-This book is a clear-eyed look at what happens when we stop confusing education with skills, and credentials with competence.
+"For years, we’ve told kids there’s only one way to succeed—go to college, take on debt, and hope it all works out.
+Trade Up politely calls that story into question.
+This book is a clear-eyed look at what happens when we stop confusing career education with skills, and credentials with competence.
 Jason Altmire and Riley Burr make a strong case that America’s biggest problem isn’t a lack of jobs—it’s a lack of people trained to do them.
+If you believe honest work matters, that skilled trades deserve respect, and that there’s more than one smart path to a good life, this book is worth your time.”

 Mike Rowe — CEO, mikeroweWORKS Foundation

-“America’s workforce drives our economy, but without a strong talent pool growth stalls—and opportunity stalls with it.
+"America’s workforce drives our economy, but without a strong talent pool, growth stalls—and opportunity stalls with it.
 This new book, Trade Up, is an important addition to the national conversation on addressing the workforce shortage and equipping people with the skills they need for the jobs of tomorrow.
 When businesses can find and retain the right people—and when people have the skills and opportunities to put their talent to work—all of us rise.”

 Suzanne P. Clark – President and CEO, U.S. Chamber of Commerce